Britney’s magnum opus

 The Power of Hard Work

 “This business is really hard to get into.
 I think you have to know the right people.
 It’s really cutthroat.
 You have to be very determined, very focused, and very disciplined, and know that there is going to be a lot of work ahead of you to make it in this business.
-It is a lot of hard work, and, you know, if you’re cut out for that and understand, really understand what it means, I think then you can succeed,” said Britney during a 2013 interview.
+It is a lot of hard work, and, you know, if you’re cut out for that and understand, really understand what it means, I think then you can succeed,” said Spears.

 Lyrically: Work Bitch by Britney Spears